anony-sub-papers/GRID/README.md

 # GRID: GFlowNet-based Financial Risk Discovery

-This repository contains the code for the ICML 2026 paper on **GFlowNet-based discovery of financial stress trajectories**.
+This repository contains the code for the ICLR 2026 paper on **GFlowNet-based discovery of financial stress trajectories**.
 The project trains forward and backward generative policies over macro/market variables, guided by a learned oracle of financial risk, and logs all runs and diagnostics with MLflow.

 ---